mhausenblas/awsometag/README.md

 After reading and reflecting on [Allocate AWS Costs with Resource Tags](https://medium.com/@davidevanpaulis/allocate-aws-costs-with-resource-tags-277de240487f) I asked myself: is there a CLI tool out there, ideally with a great UX, that allows me to tag *any* AWS resource in a uniform manner?
 After some searching around I concluded that the answer is likely "No" and so I set out to fill this gap with `awsometag`.

+## Install it
-Install it by downloading this binary or, if you have Go installed, building it from the head.
+Install it by downloading one of the binary or, if you have Go 1.12+ installed, you can build it from source.

-Usage is simple:
+## Use it

+The general usage pattern is:

 ```sh
 $ awsometag RESOURCEARN TAG_KEY1=TAG_VAL1,TAG_KEY2=TAG_VAL2,...